OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 Additionally, the OPA can limit how many pods, services, or volumes exist in each namespace, and it can restrict the maximum or minimum size of some of the resources above.
 The resource quotas provide default limits when none are specified and prevent users from requesting unreasonably high or low values for commonly reserved resources like memory.

-Below is an example of definiing namespace resource quota in the appropriate yaml.
+Below is an example of defining namespace resource quota in the appropriate yaml.
 It limits the number of pods in the namespace to 4, limits their CPU requests between 1 and 2 and memory requests between 1GB to 2GB.

-compute-resources.yaml:
+`compute-resources.yaml`:

 ```yaml
 apiVersion: v1